Sweet-Peas/sweetpea-boards/README.md

-# sweetpea-boards
+## sweetpea-boards

-## Customization package for all Arduino compatible boards from Electronic Sweet Peas.
+### Customization package for all Arduino compatible boards from Electronic Sweet Peas.

+### News

+ * (2015-05-10) The Uno+ and the upcoming UnoESP+ boards are using a new mapping of the analog signals and for this to work properly this package must be installed.

+### General info and installation instructions

 This package installs all the necessary board level files for our Arduino (as in the IDE) compatible boards.
 Here's a short description on how to install the package.